-Students of GMA have their trainings also on merchant ships, bulk carriers, modern container ships, tankers and passenger ships.
-This is possible thanks to polish and foreign ship-owners, who offer them such trainings.
+GMU students also participate in training on merchant ships, bulk carriers, modern container ships, tankers and passenger ships.
+This is made possible thanks to the offers of polish and foreign ship-owners to provide such training.

-Within the Erasmus programme, students are also sent abroad to do their placement in the collaborating institutions, firms, organizations in the European countries for the period from three months up to a full academic year.
-The university can also send its students for their placement through the Polish institutions specialized in organizing placements abroad.
+Within the Erasmus programme, students may also choose to travel abroad to complete their placement at collaborating institutions, companies, or other organisations in Europe for a period of three months up to a full academic year.
+University students can also have their placement arranged by Polish institutions that specialise in organising placements abroad.